P.O. Box 70661

 Jury examinations are held at the end of each semester of applied study for music majors and minors.
 The purpose of the jury is to determine student progress in the performance area, serve as a final exam, and be a benchmark performance showing the student’s ability to advance to the next level of applied study.
 Applied study for music majors and minors is offered at three levels.
 Level I (freshman year - two semesters), Level II (sophomore year - two semesters), and Level III (upper division - junior and senior years.)
 Students who remain at Level I or Level II after three semesters of study will be dismissed from the music program.
 Students who are retained in the music program are expected to achieve Level III (upper-division standing) during their third year of study and a minimum of two semesters of study at Level III must be completed prior to graduation.
-Additional performance and jury requirements are found in the Music Student Handbook in D2L.

 All music majors must perform a solo work in public each semester.
 Freshman music majors are expected to perform once during the year.
 “In public” includes studio class or recital, department recital, half or full recital, and other public events as approved by the applied instructor.

 All music majors, regardless of concentration, must perform a 30-minute half recital.
 Music performance majors must also perform an hour-long full recital.
 A student must be admitted to Level III prior to presenting a half or full recital.